BridgeU/bridget/README.md

 ## Export
-_This part is still missing, but it will be something like `npm run build` and we’ll have a nice, exportable package to put on NPM or something like it._
+Running `npm run build` will update `dist/` with our JavaScript and CSS, which we should do every time we commit changes.
+This folder will contain the files we’ll import from other projects and allow us to reuse this style guide.

 [0]: http://localhost:9001